postgres/postgres/documentation/docs/install.md

 === "Run in Docker"

+    !!! note

+        The steps below are for the `pg_tde` community version.

     You can find Docker images built from the current main branch on [Docker Hub](https://hub.docker.com/r/perconalab/pg_tde).
-Images are built on top of [postgres:16](https://hub.docker.com/_/postgres) official image.
+Images are built on top of [postgres:17](https://hub.docker.com/_/postgres) official image.

     To run `pg_tde` in Docker, use the following command: